-Given the discrepancy of performance between leading the way in strengthening, developing and NAV and share price over the Period, the Board has diversifying the capability and supply chains that the considered buying back shares as part of discount modern world depends upon. management.
-However, we continue to believe that Government revenues, in the form of contracts or grants, it is in the best interests of shareholders at this time to are a significant driver for many portfolio companies. reserve the Company's cash to support the portfolio They provide a source of stable funding, which can act as and make selective new investments.
+Given the discrepancy of performance between NAV and share price over the Period, the Board has considered buying back shares as part of discount management.
+However, we continue to believe that it is in the best interests of shareholders at this time to reserve the Company's cash to support the portfolio and make selective new investments.